Lake Chuzenji 中禅寺湖

 How to Get There

-Lake Chuzenji is easily accessible via bus from either Nikko or Tobu Nikko Station.
+Lake Chuzenji is easily accessible via bus from either JR Nikko Station or Tobu Nikko Station.

 Take the bus heading for Okunikko Yumoto Onsen and get off at the Lake Chuzenji stop of your choice.

 Lake Chuzenji lakeside

 The terrain around Lake Chuzenji is hilly and forested, with a small cluster of restaurants, shops, and hot springs known as Chuzenjiko Onsen on the northeastern shore.
 While there, stop by Nikko Natural Science Museum with exhibits explaining the area's natural history.

 Along the eastern shore is Chuzenji Temple, the lake's namesake, with great views and impressive Buddhist artwork.

 Hiking trails run round the entire 25-kilometer circumference of Lake Chuzenji.
 Even a small portion of this will give you an amazing perspective of the lake and sacred Mt.
 Nantai.